Skyfall: Plot

-At MI6's new underground headquarters, Q attempts to decrypt Silva's laptop, but inadvertently gives it access to the MI6 servers, allowing Silva to escape.
-Bond and Q conclude that Silva wanted to be captured as part of a plan to kill M, whom he hates for disavowing and betraying him to the Chinese government during the handover of Hong Kong in 1997, leaving him to be tortured and end up disfigured by a suicide attempt by cyanide pill.
-Silva escapes his cell and Bond chases him through the London Underground and thwarts Silva's attack at a Parliament inquiry where M is present.
+At MI6's new underground headquarters, Q attempts to decrypt Silva's laptop, but inadvertently gives it access to the MI6 servers which open all the security doors, allowing Silva to escape.
+Bond and Q conclude that Silva wanted to be captured as part of a plan to kill M, whom he hates for disavowing and betraying him to the Chinese government during the handover of Hong Kong in 1997, leaving him to be tortured and end up disfigured by a suicide attempt by hydrogen cyanide.
+Realising Silva has escaped, Bond chases him through the London Underground and thwarts Silva's attack at a Parliament inquiry where M is present, though Silva escapes again.

 Instructing Q and Bill Tanner to leave an electronic trail for Silva to follow, Bond uses his Aston Martin DB5 to take M to Skyfall, his childhood home in the Scottish Highlands.
-They meet Skyfall's gamekeeper Kincade, and the trio rigs the house with booby traps.
+They meet Skyfall's old gamekeeper Kincade, and the trio rigs the house with booby traps.
 When Silva's men arrive, Bond, M, and Kincade kill most of them, but M is wounded.
-Silva arrives by helicopter with more men and heavy weapons, so Bond sends M and Kincade through a priest hole to hide in a nearby chapel, and rigs propane tanks to explode.
+Silva arrives by helicopter with more men and heavy weapons, so Bond sends M and Kincade through a priest hole to hide in a nearby chapel and rigs propane tanks to explode.
 As the house and the helicopter are destroyed, Bond escapes down the same tunnel.

 Silva survives the destruction of the house, following Kincade and M to the chapel.
 Confronting M, Silva forces his gun into her hand and presses his temple to hers, begging her to kill them both.
 Bond arrives and kills Silva by throwing a knife into his back.
 M then succumbs to her wounds and dies in Bond's arms.

-Following M's funeral, Moneypenny formally introduces herself to Bond and tells him she is retiring from fieldwork to become secretary for Mallory, the newly appointed M. Bond meets Mallory, and tells him he is ready to get back to work.
+Following M's funeral, Moneypenny formally introduces herself to Bond and tells him she is retiring from fieldwork to become secretary for Mallory, the newly appointed M. Bond meets Mallory and tells him he is ready to get back to work.